ThanakornJP/TradeStudy/fx.rockzfx.md

 ### Key elements
 1. market structure: trending or ranging
-2. normal pattern
+    1. main pattern
-3. extra pattern
+    2. extra pattern
-4. key level
+2. key level
+3. entry

-### Breakdown of 4 main Market Structure + extra Market Structure  - `1M`
+### 1. Breakdown of 4 main Market Structure + 2 extra Market Structure  - `1M`
+`Remember` in `1M` there is no structure, call whatever you want where in this case "structure/patter"

 `Important` in `1M`, we don't trade `HH/HL` or `LL/LH` bcoz in `1M` price does not move the way you think it does.
 Therefore, we need patterns to cling to.

 `Important` in `1M`, market won't draw you clear support/resistant